Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Online Learning of Whittle Indices with Known Variation Budget

-Recall from earlier discussion \eqref{Whittle} that to compute the Whittle index, we need to know transition kernels.
+To compute the Whittle index, we need to know transition kernels.
 In practice, transition kernels $P_{n,t}$ are unknown and non-stationary.
-In this section, we present Algorithm \ref{alg:UCWWhittle}, an online approach for RMABs which adapts to unknown and non-stationary transition kernels.
+In this section, we develop our {\it sliding window-based online Whittle policy} (SW-Whittle), provided in Algorithm \ref{alg:UCWWhittleknown} that (i) learns the probability transition kernels with known variation budget $V_n$ and (ii) uses them to compute the Whittle Index to pick approximately optimal policies in each episode.

-Our {\it sliding window-based online Whittle policy}, provided in Algorithm \ref{alg:UCWWhittle}, is motivated by the {\it UCWhittle} approach proposed in \cite{wang2023optimistic}.
+Our Algorithm \ref{alg:UCWWhittleknown}, is motivated by the {\it UCWhittle} approach proposed in \cite{wang2023optimistic}.
 However, the {\it UCWhittle} policy is designed for static settings and does not handle time-varying transition kernels.
 This motivates the two main technical innovations in our policy.
-First, we employ a sliding window method that tracks transition kernels of the past $w$ episodes instead of all past episodes (with different sliding windows for different parts of the state space).
-Second, we utilize two distinct confidence bounds for stationary sets $\mathcal Z^{(n)}_{1}$ and non-stationary sets $\mathcal Z^{(n)}_{2}$.
-The window size and the confidence bound for non-stationary sets $\mathcal Z^{(n)}_{2}$ are designed as a function of the parameter $\epsilon_n$, the upper bound of the divergence rate of transition kernels.
+First, we employ a sliding window method that tracks the transition kernels of the past $w_n$ episodes, rather than all past episodes.
+The parameter $w_n$ is decided based on the total variation budget $V_n$.
+Second, we change the confidence bound provided in \cite{wang2023optimistic}.
+In designing the new confidence bound, we add a prediction horizon $w_n V_n/T$.
+We also discuss in Section \ref{unknownVariation} how we estimate the total variation budget $V_n$.